-Processes Air Water Solid Input Diesel Engines Fuel Cycle Fugitive air Leaks and Fuel Storage Tank emission spills Lube oil Diesel VOCs Leaks & Engine and noise spills and Spent lube oil Stack Exhaust gases Water Cycle Cooling Treated water Blowdown Towers Gas Turbine Engines Storage Fugitive air Leaks and Fuel Tank emission spills Lube oil VOCs Leaks & Gas Turbines and noise spills and Spent lube oil Stack Exhaust gases
+Water Input Processes Air Solid Diesel Engines Fuel Cycle Fugitive air Leaks and Storage Fuel emission spills Tank Lube oil Diesel Leaks & VOCs spills Engine and noise and Spent lube oil Stack Exhaust gases Water Cycle Treated water Cooling Blowdown Towers Gas Turbine Engines Storage Fugitive air Leaks and Fuel Tank emission spills Lube oil VOCs Leaks & Gas Turbines and noise spills and Spent lube oil Stack Exhaust gases

-Fig (3.1) (cont) Potential Pollution Sources from Energy Generating Plants
+Fig (3.1) (contd) Potential Pollution Sources from Energy Generating Plants

-Fig (3.2) Storage and Handling of Fuel Oil
+Fig. (3.2) Storage and handling of fuel oil

-Natural Gas
+Natural gas

-Natural gas is distributed via the public gas network.
+Natural gas is distributed via public gas network.
 The gas is delivered to the community at about 10 bar.
-This pressure is reduced to 2 bar in a primary reducing station before being admitted to the industrial plant.
-The primary reducing station belongs to the plant and is situated in a safe location inside the enclosure of the plant.
-The reducing station is equipped with necessary safety and measuring components, such as:
+This pressure is reduced to 2 bar in a primary reducing station before admitted to the industrial plant.
+The primary reducing station belongs to the plant and is located in a safe location inside the enclosure of the plant.
+The reducing station is equipped with the necessary safety and measuring components such as:

-- Gas detecting devices. - Gas meter, measuring the consumption in cubic meters. - Pressure gauges. - Gas flow regulator with a high-pressure and low-pressure cut-off valve.
+- Gas detecting device, - Gas meter, measuring the consumption in cubic meter, - Pressure gauges, - Gas flow regulator with high-pressure and low-pressure cut-off valve, constitutes the same aforesaid safety and measuring components.

-The fuel gas is fed into the equipment via the local network at 2-bar pressure.
-In the gas firing system (burner), gas pressure is reduced to between 300 and 500 mbar, according to the operating conditions of the burner.
+The fuel gas is fed to the equipment via local network at 2-bar pressure.
+In the gas firing system (burner), gas pressure is reduced to 300 mbar to 500 mbar according to the operating conditions of the burner.

-The fuel gas burner itself contains a built-in gas train.
-The gas train constitutes the same safety and measuring components.
+The fuel gas burner itself contains, built in, gas train.
+The gas train b) Fuel combustion

-b) Fuel Combustion

 Combustion is an exothermic (heat releasing) process.
-The heat released represents approximately 32,800 kJ/kg of carbon burned, and approximately 142,000 kJ/kg of hydrogen burned.
-The objective of good combustion is to release all of this heat while minimizing loss from the combustion imperfections and superfluous air.
+The heat released is about 32,800 kJ/kg of carbon burned, and about 142,000 kJ/kg of hydrogen burned.
+The objective of good combustion is to release all of this heat while minimizing losses from the combustion imperfections and superfluous air.
 For the combustible elements in fuel to burn with air, the burner (combustion system) must be designed to insure the following:

-- Turbulence level that is sufficient to ensure that all of the fuel components mix sufficiently with the air; - Time sufficient for the combustion to complete; and - Temperature high enough to sustain the ignition of all of the combustible constituents in the fuel.
+- Turbulence level that is sufficient to ensure that all of the fuel components mix sufficiently with the air, - Time sufficient for the combustion to complete, and - Temperature high enough to sustain the ignite all of the combustible constituents in the fuel.

-These three points, referred to as three T's, are the physical aspects of the combustion process.
+The three above-mentioned points (referred to as three T's) are the physical aspects of the combustion process.

-In addition to the three T's, the air-fuel ratio is of primary interest in the evaluation of combustion efficiency.
-To explain the term 'Air-Fuel Ratio', the chemistry of combustion must be discussed.
+In addition to these three T's, the air-fuel ratio is of primary interest in the evaluation of combustion efficiency.
+To explain the term 'Air-Fuel Ratio', the chemistry of combustion must be mentioned.
 The chemistry of combustion is presented in Annex (D-1), and heat release rates are given in Annex (D-3).